yuvaldd9/odidion/README.md

 What about writing in English?
 8 Instructions for installation and operation
 8.1	Configuration and prerequisites
-There are no special configuration and prerequisites yet 8.2	Installation
+There are no special configuration or prerequisites 8.2	Installation
 •	Scapy
 •	Install JSON module